 By: Kourtney Farrow | Manager of Mammography at NGMC Gainesville

-A breast self-exam (BSE) is an inspection of your breast that you will do independently.
+A breast self-exam is an inspection of your breast that you can do independently, without the help of a physician.
 Using your eyes and hands, you can determine if there are any changes to the look and feel of your breast.
-Doing a breast self-exam will help increase your self-breast awareness.

-BSE can be an essential screening tool, primarily when combined with regular physical exams and yearly mammograms.
-Breast self-exams are a convenient, no-cost tool that you can regularly use – no matter your age.
+Performing a breast self-exam will help you notice any important changes.
+It can be an essential screening tool, primarily when combined with regular physical exams and yearly mammograms.

-BSE should be done once a month.
-Being familiar with your breast makes it easier to notice changes in the breast from one month to another.
-Finding differences early is the main reason you should perform BSE
+A self exam should be done once a month.
+Becoming familiar with your breast makes it easier to notice any changes from one month to another.

-There are easy steps to a Breast Self-Exam:
+Here are the 5 easy steps to a Breast Self-Exam:

 - Stand in front of a mirror with your shoulders straight and your hands on your hips.
 You will be looking for unusual discoloration, drainage from the nipples, puckering, dimpling or scaly skin.